-The Internship course requires students to obtain 600 supervised clinical hours.
-Of the 600 hours, 240 must be direct contact hours. \Note: Internship hours may not be obtained prior to the start of the internship course.
+The internship in School Counseling consists of two courses: Internship 1 and Internship 2.
+These two courses require students to obtain a total of 600 supervised clinical hours.
+Of the 600 hours, 240 must be direct contact hours.
+Note: Internship hours may not be obtained prior to the start of the internship course.
 Any practicum hours obtained over the 100 hours required may not count toward internship hours.